Education • Celebration

 Timeline, Budget & Sustainability

-The project budget is $362,000 for detailed research, design development, fabrication and installation.
+Funds have been raised for detailed research, design development, fabrication and installation.

 Going forward, the project will be managed consistent with the History Center’s long-term strategies and with the larger Codorus Corridor plan.